TristanPeloquin/Virtual-Processor/README.md

 For further documentation, see the following document for the instruction set used:[SIA32.pdf](https://github.com/TristanPeloquin/Virtual-Processor/files/15358273/SIA32.pdf)

-The code is also extensively commented/documented if you want to make any modifications.
+The code is also extensively commented/documented if you'd like to make any modifications.